mynameisvinn/Docker-for-Data-Scientists/README.md

 * *ssh into container* do `docker run -it mynameisvinn/ds`
 * *stop all containers*. do `docker stop $(docker ps -a -q)`.
 * *remove images*. do `docker rmi $(docker images -a -q)`. this will delete all images from local disk.
+* *[removing](https://stackoverflow.com/questions/51188657/image-is-being-used-by-stopped-container) dangling images*  do `docker system prune` will purge intermediate unnamed images.
+Depending on the sizes of containers you're using, this can save a considerable amount of disk space.

 ## docker compose
 alternatively, assuming the [image can be pulled from dockerhub](https://hub.docker.com/r/mynameisvinn/ds/), you can run `docker-compose up`.